hopitas/webwet/README.md

 USE THIS SOFTWARE AT YOUR OWN RISK.
-I don't take any responsibility of the possible harm it may cause, including all the flood it may cause in your apartment or wherever.
+I don't take any responsibility of the possible harm it may cause, including flooding your apartment or whatever else.

 Code I have written is licensed under GPLv3.
 License file included in gpl-3.0.txt